 Yes, too little water can also be to blame.
 If underwatering is the problem then leaves will look drier and probably won’t be yellow.

->

-> Solution: Again, feel the soil.
-If it’s bone dry, you should increase the frequency of watering, but still stick to the same trick above: only water when the top two inches of soil feel dry.
+Solution: Again, feel the soil.
+If it’s bone dry, you should increase the frequency of watering, but still stick to the same trick above: only water with a watering can when the top two inches of soil feel dry.

->

-> 3. Lack of light
+3. Lack of light

 If your plant is not getting enough sun it will wilt because it can’t absorb enough light to feed itself.